Wilson Lee Flores: Entrepreneurship

 In January 2014, he bought the historic and pioneering Kamuning Bakery (now Kamuning Bakery Café) of Barangay Kamuning, Quezon City; this is Quezon City's first bakery which was established in 1939.
 Upon Alejandro Roces' invitation, lawyer Leticia Bonifacio Javier, daughter of Singalong, Malate, Manila's Los Baños Bakery’s proprietor, and spouse Marcelo founded Kamuning Bakery, along 43 Judge Jimenez Corner K-1st Street, Project 1.
 Kamuning is derived from Kamuning which surrounded the Barangay.
 In February 2018, a fire razed the iconic bakery, and what only remained is its façade, 2 clay ovens, a bookcase, and the pterocarpus indicus.
 Flores, however, restored it by 2019.

 He is moderator of the café's non-partisan, issues-focused and tertulia-inspired "Pandesal Forum", where leaders and newsmakers dialogue with media and intellectuals.
 Among the diverse speakers at the Pandesal Forum include President Ferdinand "Bongbong" R. Marcos, Senator Imee Marcos, former Vice-President Leni Robredo, former Supreme Court Chief Justice Maria Lourdes Sereno, former Senator Panfilo "Ping" Lacson, two United States Ambassadors, two Russia Ambassadors, two China Ambassadors, two Singapore Ambassadors, British Ambassador, Ukraine Ambassador, Cuba Ambassador, and more.

 Since 2015, Flores has led the Kamuning Bakery-Café in celebrating "World Pandesal Day" every October 16 (globally known as "World Bread Day" and "World Food Day").
 "World Pandesal Day" is celebrated in order to honor the Philippines' most popular bread pan de sal and as a reminder of the need to solve the age-old problem of hunger.

-Wilson Lee Flores has also led Pandesal Forum of Kamuning Bakery Cafe to celebrate the United Nations' annual "World Poetry Day" on March 21.